spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 >
 > Shit, shit, shit, I gotta find someone who can get outside or we’re all gonna die!”

 On either side of the semicircular room are large, open hatches labeled “Engineering,” which are unguarded.
 In the middle of the inner hull are two further exits.
-The door to the elevator has been completely blocked by a stack of large cargo containers.
-Through the hatch to the Cargo Tunnel, you can see a squad of [**#OpsUnion guards**](../part-3/#%23opsunion-guards) manning a barricade constructed to stop anyone from coming down the Tunnel to Life Support, or past it to the Cargo Bay.
+The door to the [Elevator](../part-3/#elevator) has been completely blocked by a stack of large cargo containers.
+Through the hatch to the [Cargo Tunnel](../part-3/#the-cargo-tunnel), you can see a squad of [**#OpsUnion guards**](../part-3/#%23opsunion-guards) manning a barricade constructed to stop anyone from coming down the Tunnel to Life Support, or past it to the Cargo Bay.

 ### Offices